-If an individual's behaviour is cause for concern, the Principal or SLT under the direction of the Principal will ask the individual to leave the premises.
+If an individual's behaviour is cause for concern, the headteacher will ask the individual to leave the premises.

-The Principal will notify the parties involved in writing, explaining that their implied licence for access to the premises has been temporarily revoked and why, subject to any representations that the individual may wish to make.
+The headteacher will notify the parties involved in writing, explaining that their implied licence for access to the premises has been temporarily revoked and why, subject to any representations that the individual may wish to make.
 The individual involved will be given the opportunity to formally express their views regarding the decision to bar them.

-This decision to bar will be reviewed by the Chair of the Trust Board where escalated, taking into account any discussions following the incident.
+This decision to bar will be reviewed by the chair of trustees where escalated, taking into account any discussions following the incident.
 If the decision is made to continue the bar, the individual will be contacted in writing, informing them of how long the bar will be in place, and when the decision will be reviewed.

-Anyone wishing to make a complaint regarding a barring order can do so in writing, including via email, to the Principal or Chair of the Trust Board.
+Anyone wishing to make a complaint regarding a barring order can do so in writing, including via email, to the headteacher or chair of trustees.